fortunately

 Spanish

-How common is "fortunate"?
+How common is "fortunately"?

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.